ParmentierChristophe/simple-nodejs-postgresql/README.md

 ### Folder Structure

 the entrance of the application is `index.js`, on folder `database` All files created by Sequelize (migrations, seeds, models, config) and on folder `server` all files for API and for server (config, modules, controllers, middlewares).

+#### Folder Database

+In the database folder you already have two models and the migration files for creating two `Posts` and `Users` tables with a relationship. to create these tables, make with Sequelize:

+`sequelize db:migrate`

+You also seeds, make with Sequilize :

+`sequelize db:seed:all`

 ### Babel